Sound Transit: Management

 The Central Puget Sound Regional Transit Authority is a public corporation and special-purpose district that operates under the name Sound Transit.
 It was established under the authority of the Washington State Legislature and is governed by Revised Code of Washington chapters 81.104 and 81.112.
-As of 2025, the agency has 1,583 full-time employees and is led by a chief executive officer (CEO) who oversees several departments.
-Since April 2025, the CEO of Sound Transit has been Dow Constantine, who had resigned as King County Executive to take the position.
+As of 2026, the agency has 1,914 full-time employees who are organized into five operational departments and several offices in a separate executive department.
+Since April 2025, the chief executive officer (CEO) of Sound Transit has been Dow Constantine, who had resigned as King County Executive to take the position.
 He is the sixth permanent CEO in the agency's history and the first full-time appointment to the position since the resignation of Julie Timm in January 2024.

 The agency has three oversight committees that are filled by citizens from the Sound Transit district.
 The Citizen Oversight Panel oversees compliance with board policies and financial plans, and is composed of 15 members serving four-year terms after their appointment by the board of directors.
 The Diversity Oversight Committee promotes employment and contracting opportunities for underprivileged groups and includes members representing community organizations and business organizations.
 The Citizens Accessibility Advisory Committee has 15 members who represent passengers with disabilities, mobility issues, or are senior citizens.
 The advisory committee monitors the agency's compliance with the Americans with Disabilities Act and other accessibility requirements.